The Deity of Christ

 WHY WE BELIEVE THE BIBLE

-The Bible not only claims to be God-inspired revelation, it alone proves itself to be trustworthy with hundreds of fulfilled prophecies, its amazing unity, its scientific accuracy and foresight, thousands of archaeological discoveries, etc. (Click here for lots more on evidence for the Bible)
+The Bible not only claims to be God-inspired revelation, it alone proves itself to be trustworthy with hundreds of fulfilled prophecies, its amazing unity, its scientific accuracy and foresight, thousands of archaeological discoveries, etc. (Click here for evidence for the Bible)

 In addition to a wealth of Scripture references that affirm the deity of Christ, the early church fathers––Ignatius, Justin Martyr, Irenaeus and other Christian leaders in the second century––referred to Jesus as God.
 Click here for more on this.